-Police: Officer fatally shoots man during altercation
+Police: Kentucky officer kills man during altercation

 CADIZ, Ky.
 (AP) - An officer with a Kentucky sheriff’s department has fatally shot a man during an altercation, police said.

 The altercation occurred shortly after the Trigg County Sheriff’s Office responded Wednesday afternoon to a home in Cadiz, Kentucky State Police said in a statement.
 The responding officer shot Bennie “Shawn” Biby, 44, who was later pronounced dead at a local hospital, police said.

-No further details about the shooting were immediately released.
+Authorities did not release the races of those involved or give additional details about the shooting.

 An autopsy on Biby was scheduled for Thursday.